iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/The Simplex Algorithm.md

-It's an iterative algorithm that designed for solving Linear Programming problems, discussed in: [[Linear Programming]]
+It's an iterative algorithm that designed for solving Linear Programming problems, discussed in: [[AMATH 515 (Optimization Fundamentals)/Linear Programming]]

 ---